karlkfi/kpt-config-sync/README.md

 deployments, by reducing the load on cluster operators and reducing the surface area to secure.

+Nomos can be extended to support different sources of truth for centralized policy management.
+Currently, there is support for Git and Google Cloud Platform.

 ## Try Nomos

 See [Quickstart](docs/quickstart.md).